 Patients often talk of being told to ‘stop worrying’, ‘think positively or ‘stop over thinking things’.
 These sorts of attitudes can lead to people with anxiety hiding how they feel and not asking for the support they need and deserve.

 Although it is important to address these negative thoughts, anxiety is an illness from which people cannot ‘snap’ out of – evidence based pharmacological and psychological treatments help alleviate these symptoms and offer recovery.

 Percentage of anxiety disorders, broken into category.

-Often anxiety disorders start early in life, between the ages of 10 and 25.
-Women are twice as likely as men to suffer with anxiety conditions.
-Anxiety conditions are commonly accompanied with another mental health condition such as substance dependency or depression - in fact depression and anxiety is the most common mental health disorder in the UK.
+Anxiety disorders are commonly accompanied with another mental health conditions such as substance dependency or depression - in fact mixed depression and anxiety is the most common mental health disorder in the UK with 9.7% of the population having this diagnosis but only 15%3 of the people diagnosed with it receiving evidence based psychological and pharmacological treatment.

 A qualified and experienced professional is the first step to knowing what is causing your anxiety and therefore finding the right treatment for you.

 The clinician was very non-judgemental and good at making me feel at ease when I was discussing things that are extremely personal.
 I was able to open up for the first time ever and because of that, found the right treatment plan for me.